daemon-ic/nimue-excalidraw-gist-extension/README.md

 1. Open the Nimue extension while on excalidraw.com
 2. Click the **+** (Plus) button in the sidebar
 3. Enter a name for your drawing
-4. A new empty drawing will be created as a GitHub Gist
+4. A new empty drawing will be created and saved to your private GitHub repository

 #### Save Your Current Drawing
 1. Make changes to your drawing in Excalidraw